 The most common side effects of KRYSTEXXA when given together with methotrexate were gout flares, joint pain, coronavirus disease 2019 (COVID-19), nausea, and fatigue.

-The most common side effects of KRYSTEXXA were gout flares, allergic
+The most common side effects of KRYSTEXXA were gout flares,

 reactions (including infusion reactions).
 See “What is the most important information I should know about